Poker is not an easy game, and those who want to stay ahead of the curve need every bit of help they can get.

-His content greatly helped me out in my early days of poker so I couldn’t recommend his work enough.
+His content greatly helped me out in my early days of poker so I can't recommend his work enough.

 Splitsuit wrote this book in front of a live audience on Skype where questions were expertly selected and answered with input from the audience.
 So these FAQs were created by micro and low stakes players who couldn't get the answers anywhere else.

 The questions answered include, “Making Money in tight games”, “When do I hold or fold overpairs”, “How to use my table image” and “Hand reading in fishy games” plus loads extra.
 What I really like about this book is that it is very easy to read and digest and is probably one of the best poker books to read in little bites.